jonathandreyer/mainflux-http-forwarder/docker/README.md

 ## Usage

-Use the folder *addons* in Mainflux Docker Composition.
+Use the folder *http-forwarder* with the Mainflux Docker Composition.